longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Tax Rates
-    Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for Gold (taxes), Science (bulbs), and Luxury (Goods).
+    Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for gold (taxes), Science (bulbs), and luxury (goods).
 This is the same as clicking on the `Tax Rates View`_ button on the `Top Function Bar`_. :numref:`Tax Rates` dialog below, shows a sample screenshot.
-    In this example, the player's nation is in Democracy, has set Gold to 40%, Science to 40%, and Luxury to 20%.
+    In this example, the player's nation is in Democracy, has set gold to 40%, Science to 40%, and luxury to 20%.

 .. _Tax Rates dialog: